 About us

 Pay The Rent program is organised by First Nations and non-First Nations people working together, as the Pay The Rent Grassroots Collective.
-This Collective is based on the lands of the Kulin Nation in Victoria, Australia.
-If you live outside Victoria, sign up to emails and we’ll send you updates and information about other groups where possible.
+This Collective is based on the lands of the Kulin Nation in Victoria, Australia, however we are a national organisation.

 We pay our respects to those who have developed and promoted the Pay The Rent concept – including Bruce McGuinness, Bejam Kunmunara Jarlow Nunukel Kabool and the National Aboriginal and Islander Health Organisation (NAIHO).

-After extensive conversations and consultations, the Pay The Rent Grassroots Collective has been established under the ‘Sovereign Body, Corporate Arm’ model.
-This model allows for a Sovereign Body of First Nations people to make decisions about how the money is allocated, while a Corporate Arm of conscientious non-Aboriginal people undertakes the logistical and administrative work.
+After extensive conversations and consultations, the Pay The Rent Grassroots Collective has been established under the ‘Sovereign Body, Administration Arm’ model.
+This model allows for a Sovereign Body of First Nations people to make decisions about how the money is allocated, while an Administration Arm of conscientious non-Aboriginal people undertakes the logistical and administrative work.

 The Sovereign Body is currently working through how to honour the legacy of the Elders and their role in the movement; and how money allocations can be fair and transparent to First Nation communities.